LED Lighting for Paintings

 Standard architectural LEDs often sit around CRI 80–90.
 That is acceptable for general spaces.
 It is not acceptable for paintings.

-Only CRI 97+ LED lighting can render colours faithfully enough for professional art display.
+Only high CRI LED lighting for artwork at CRI 97+ can render colours faithfully enough for professional art display.

 Lower CRI LED lighting: